IBM-Cloud/terraform-provider-ibm/website/docs/r/cbr_zone.html.markdown

 * `version` - Version of the cbr_zone.

-## Provider Configuration

-The IBM Cloud provider offers a flexible means of providing credentials for authentication.
-The following methods are supported, in this order, and explained below:

-- Static credentials
-- Environment variables

-To find which credentials are required for this resource, see the service table [here](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference#required-parameters).

 ### Static credentials

 You can provide your static credentials by adding the `ibmcloud_api_key`, `iaas_classic_username`, and `iaas_classic_api_key` arguments in the IBM Cloud provider block.